hashicorp/vagrant/docs/backwards-compatibility.md

 $ vagrant up
 {% endhighlight %}

-It is a bold statement and a promise which we're sure will introduce significant development challenges in the future, but we've discussed it and we're sure we can take this head on and we're committed to keeping our promise.
+It is a bold statement, one which we’re sure will introduce significant development challenges in the future, but we’re committed to it.